lunarW1TCH/rest-api-performance/README.md

 ### Rust

-Rust with Rocket is clearly and unsurprisingly a winner with Elysia and Bun not that far behind.
+Rust with Rocket is clearly and unsurprisingly a winner.
+Rocket still is quite some time away from the 1.0 release but it already should be production ready.

 ### JS/TS Bun Node